-These little beauties are packed with fragrant herbs and spices, delivering big flavours in canapé sized bites.
-Back in our catering days, we served these at lots of weddings and they went down really well.
+These lamb kofta meatballs are packed with fragrant herbs and spices, delivering big flavours in canapé sized bites.
+Back in our catering days, we served this lamb kofta recipe at lots of weddings and they went down really well.
 Interactive food is always fun.
-Start by dipping the koftas in the tahini sauce, then into the nuts and spices (dukkah).
-All that flavour clings to the little koftas and makes for a delicious mouthful, smiles guaranteed.
-For a twist, pile them up in some large lettuce leaves and top with a zingy, crunchy salad for a tasty lunch.
-The tahini sauce was adapted from an Ottolenghi recipe, another of my food heroes.
+Start by dipping the lamb kofta meatballs in the tahini sauce, then into the nuts and spices (dukkah spice mix).
+All that flavour clings to the little lamb koftas and makes for a delicious mouthful, smiles guaranteed.
+For a twist on this lamb kofta recipe, pile them up in some large lettuce leaves and top with a zingy, crunchy salad for a tasty lunch (or try out my other lamb kofta recipe here).
+The tahini yoghurt was adapted from an Ottolenghi recipe, another of my food heroes.

-Get ahead – They taste best fresh off the grill but are still delicious if chilled (for up to 2 days) then quickly reheated in a hot oven.
-The dukkah keeps for weeks in a sealed container at room temperature.
-The yoghurt can be stored in the fridge for up to 3 days.
+Get ahead – These lamb kofta meatballs taste best fresh off the grill but are still delicious if chilled (for up to 2 days) then quickly reheated in a hot oven.
+The dukkah spice mix keeps for weeks in a sealed container at room temperature.
+The tahini yoghurt can be stored in the fridge for up to 3 days.

 - 500 grams organic lamb mince 20% fat

 - 1 tsp fennel seeds

 - 1 large handful flat-leaf parsley leaves picked and finely chopped

 - 1 lemon zested and juice of 1/2